 I know it’s very selfish of me to think of her as the extra seat belt we have to put on in any extreme rides – but she is; she is the person whom I think I could always fall back on if life ever decided to throw me off balance.

-I wish that you will always be blessed and be a blessed to people all around you like you are a blessed to me.
+I wish that you will always be blessed and be a blessing to people all around you like you are a blessing to me.
 Happy 24th birthday, big sissy.